dart-lang/i18n/.github/ISSUE_TEMPLATE/intl_translation.md

 ---
-name: Bug report for pkg:intl_translation
+name: "package:intl_translation"
-about: Report a bug in intl_translation
+about: "Create a bug or file a feature request against package:intl_translation."
-title: ''
-labels: 'type-bug'
+labels: "package:intl_translation"
-assignees: ''

 ---

-**Describe the bug**
+**Describe the bug/feature request**

 **Which script did you execute?**
 [ ] `extract_to_arb`